Quantaxer/Game-Backlogger/README.md

 To run this application, open up a terminal in the root directory of this project.
 Once the terminal is open, type the command `flask run --host=0.0.0.0 --port=12673`.

 > Note that this application was installed using a venv.
-If you do not have Flask installed on the machine (which shouldn't be the case because of the socs servers), simply switch to the venv by running the command `.\venv\Scripts\activate`, then rerunning the Flask command above.
+If you do not have Flask installed on the machine (which shouldn't be the case because of the socs servers), simply switch to the venv by running the command `.\venv\Scripts\activate` if on Windows, and if on Linux, run `source venv/Scripts/activate`.
+Then run the Flask command above on the specified port.